South Dakota Attorney General Charged in Fatal Car Crash

 SIOUX FALLS, South Dakota—South Dakota Attorney General Jason Ravnsborg will, in fact, be criminally prosecuted for killing a man with his car last fall.

-But the top law-enforcement official in the state ducked more serious felony charges in connection with the incident.
+But the top law-enforcement official in the state ducked more serious felony charges in connection with the fatal crash.

-Ravnsborg is charged with using a mobile electronic device, failing to drive in lane of traffic and moving from a lane unsafely, and careless driving—all misdemeanors.
+Ravnsborg is charged with using a mobile electronic device while driving, failing to drive in a traffic lane and moving from a lane unsafely, and careless driving—all misdemeanors.

 Deputy State’s Attorney Emily Sovell spoke at a press conference in Pierre, the state capital, located 48 miles west of Highmore, the Hyde County seat.
-This was the first time Sovell has publicly discussed the case, as she previously refused to speak with reporters.
+This was the first time she had publicly discussed the case, after previously refusing to speak with reporters.

+Sovell said the misdemeanor counts were all state law allows.
+“This was an extraordinarily thorough investigation,” she said Thursday.

+All three counts carry a maximum penalty of 30 days in county jail, a $500 fine or both.

 The bizarre circumstances of the crash have sparked debate across South Dakota.
 And the lengthy, eerily quiet investigation invited national curiosity, raising hard questions about accountability in a tight-knit, GOP-dominated state.